Website monitoring

 - Save your settings

-Now you'll receive emails whenever your site goes down!
+You'll now receive emails whenever your site goes down.

 Downtime alert emails include: